CALLER for the FLAG CEREMONY gives QUIET SIGN & WAITS for silence.

 LEADER thanks guests for coming.
 Ceremony may end with another song, friendship circle, and refreshments.

-If you are interested in constructing a bridge, the Resource Room has directions for making a simple bridge out of a large cardboard box.
-American flags, Girl Scout level flags, white gloves, candle logs and music (audiocassettes & CD's) are also available for loan.
+The Volunteer Resource Center has American flags, Girl Scout level flags, white gloves and candle logs available for loan.
 Please reserve materials in advance.
-If you have any questions, contact Diane Seekamp, Program Resources Coordinator at 516.741.2550, ext.
+If you have any questions, contact Katie Smith, Volunteer Resource Specialist 516.741.2550, ext.
 244 or email@example.com.

 Don’t forget to visit the Girl Scout Shop at our Service Center to purchase bridging certificates, bridging & fly-up patches, Brownie wings, membership stars and end of the year gifts for girls and thank-you gifts for adults.